Lane Thomas Player Props: Nationals vs. Marlins

 Lane Thomas At The Plate

-- Thomas leads Washington with 74 hits, batting .286 this season with 26 extra-base hits.
+- Thomas has 76 hits, which is tops among Washington hitters this season, while batting .288 with 28 extra-base hits.

-- Among the qualified hitters in MLB play, he ranks 26th in batting average, 70th in on-base percentage, and 51st in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 23rd, his on-base percentage ranks 68th, and he is 43rd in the league in slugging.

+- Thomas is batting .333 with one homer during his last games and is riding a four-game hitting streak.

-- Thomas has picked up an RBI in 33.3% of his games this season, with two or more RBI in 10.6% of his games.
-He has also produced three or more runs in two contests.
+- In 34.3% of his games this season, Thomas has had at least one RBI.
+He's picked up more than one in 11.9% and driven in three or more of his team's runs in two contests.

+- In 36 of 67 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.